ahmd-sh/FarmInSight/README.md

 - **User Authentication and Personalization**
   - Implement user accounts to personalize insights based on individual farm data.

-- **Mobile Application Development**
-  - Develop mobile versions of the application for on-the-go access.

 - **Expanded Data Sources**
   - Incorporate additional datasets, such as soil quality and crop health metrics.

-- **Scalability Improvements**
-  - Optimize the application infrastructure to support a larger user base.

 ## Setup